jacksonbenete/workspace/README.md

 As you can see in those images, spacemacs is running in Chromium OS very well, after a lot of experimentation and frustration.
 But in fact you can do that very easily with Crouton using xiwi so you don't have to run and entire chroot distro.

-You need to download Crouton release in https://github.com/dnschneid/crouton and then you should install xfce,xiwi and cli-extra (cli-extra is optional)
+You need to download Crouton release in https://github.com/dnschneid/crouton and then you should install xfce,xiwi and cli-extra (cli-extra is optional).
+I suggest that you use a *Debian Buster* environment or more recent (>= 26.1), as users have reported errors using older environments that ship older and problematic versions of emacs (< 26.x).
 ```
-  sudo sh ~/Downloads/crouton -t xfce,xiwi,cli-extra
+  sudo crouton -r buster -t xfce,xiwi,cli-extra
 ```

 Now you can start the chroot for the basic configuration, that's why I have installed cli-extra, so I dont need to load entire xfce to do shell steps now and later on if needed.